alcionai/corso/docs/docs/setup/configuration.md

 <Tabs groupId="os">
 <TabItem value="win" label="Powershell">

-By default, Corso store its configuration file (`.corso.toml`) in the root of the home directory.
+By default, Corso stores its configuration file (`.corso.toml`) in the root of the home directory.
 The location of the configuration file can be specified using the `--config-file` option.

 </TabItem>